MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-\begin{lem} Let $\Psi$ be a formula and $v$ be a node in $\Psi$ such that the first 8 nodes on $\lp(v)$ have an absolute balance of at least two.
-Then there is a node $u \in \lp(v)$, such that either \begin{itemize} \item a height reducing rotation is applicable at $u$; \item a height reducing double rotation is applicable at $u$; or \item $u$ is a $\conapp$-node, $ (u) \leq -2$ and a height preserving rotation is applicable at $u$. \end{itemize} \end{lem} \begin{proof} We denote the nodes on $\lp(v)$ by $v_1,\dots,v_k$.
-By precondition, we have $| (v_i)| \geq 2$ for $1 \leq i \leq 8$.
-We show the statement by a series of case distinctions on the balances and labels of the nodes $v_1,\dots,v_8$.
+\begin{lem} Let $\Psi$ be a formula and $v$ be a node in $\Psi$ such that $v$ and the following 7 nodes on $\lp(v)$ have an absolute balance of at least two.
+Then there is a node $u \in \lp(v)$, such that either \begin{itemize} \item a height reducing rotation is applicable at $u$; \item a height reducing double rotation is applicable at $u$; or \item $u$ is a $\conapp$-node, $ (u) \leq -2$ and a height preserving rotation is applicable at $u$. \end{itemize} Furthermore, the distance between $v$ and $u$ is at most 6. \end{lem} \begin{proof} We denote $v$ by $v_0$.
+Let $\lp(v_0)=v_0 \cdots v_k$.
+By precondition, we have $| (v_i)| \geq 2$ for $0 \leq i \leq 7$.
+We show the statement by a series of case distinctions on the balances and labels of the nodes $v_0,\dots,v_7$.